nekoju/transmission/README.md

 # Generating simulated summary statistics

 This is a big job and I find it helpful to farm this job out to a computing cluster.
-To that end, the cli tool `transmission-priorgen` is included with transmission.
+The main program is written for interactive use in a notebook or shell, so to that end, the cli tool `transmission-priorgen` is included with transmission.
 Use `transmission-priorgen --help` for details on available options.